What is a Debt Relief Order?

 Living with a Debt Relief Order

 A Debt Relief Order is recorded on a public register.
-Once on a Debt Relief Order, you will be given some much needed breathing space from your debts and creditors, giving you a 12 month period to get ahead of your debts, either giving you the opportunity to improve your financial situation or to be free from debts you cannot afford to repay.
+Once you have entered into one of these orders, you will have some welcome breathing space from your creditors and your debts.
+You’ll have a 12-month period to try to get ahead of your debts and improve your finances.
+And if your situation doesn’t improve, at the end of the 12 months, you’ll be free from debts you can’t afford to pay back.

 Can I get a mortgage on a Debt Relief Order?